DrueStaples08/MovieMage_homescreen/README.md

 #### Grade a movie or update the grade
 - allow the user to

-... choose what grade they want to give the movie (drop down selection) ... which then updates the movie database for its overall grade ... and updates the 'My Movies' tab that displays a user's graded movies (i.e it also updates the user database in the 'graded_movies' column)
+... choose what grade they want to give the movie (drop down selection)

+... which then updates the movie database for its overall grade

+... and updates the 'My Movies' tab that displays a user's graded movies (i.e it also updates the user database in the 'graded_movies' column)

+### Add user grades to search results
+- When a user wants to search for a movie, this involves a direct query matching.

+So movies that have been graded or not graded should appear in the search results as an additional column

+The displayed table visually is same as the 'My Movies'.

+I will need to gather all movie_ids from the search results and then join with the user table in the graded_movies column (json where the keys are movie ids and the values are the user's grades)